bet4a/d3wiki/SVG-Shapes.md

 * triangle-down - a downward-pointing [equilateral triangle](http://en.wikipedia.org/wiki/Equilateral_triangle).
 * triangle-up - an upward-pointing equilateral triangle.

 Types are normalized to have the same area in square pixels, according to the specified [size](#symbol_size).
 However, note that different types' sizes may be affected by the stroke and stroke width in different ways.
-All of the types are designed to be visible when only a fill style is used (unlike the Protovis cross).
+All of the types are designed to be visible when only a fill style is used (unlike the Protovis cross), although they generally look better when both a fill and stroke is used.

 The *type*-accessor is invoked in the same manner as other value functions in D3.
 The *this* context of the function is the current element in the selection.
 (Technically, the same *this* context that invokes the arc function; however, in the common case that the symbol generator is passed to the [[attr|Selections#attr]] operator, the *this* context will be the associated DOM element.)
 The function is passed two arguments, the current datum (d) and the current index (i).
 It is also possible to specify the *type*-accessor as a constant rather than a function.

 <a name="symbol_size" href="#symbol_size">#</a> symbol.<b>size</b>([<i>size</i>])

+If *size* is specified, sets the *size*-accessor to the specified function or constant in square pixels.
+If *size* is not specified, returns the current *size*-accessor.
+The default is 64.
+This accessor is invoked on the argument passed to the symbol generator.
+Typically, a *size*-accessor is specified as a function when you want the size of the symbol to encode a [quantitative dimension](Quantitative-Scales) of data, or a constant it you simply want to make all the dots bigger or smaller.
+If you want to specify a radius rather than the size, you must do so indirectly, for example using a [pow](Quantitative-Scales#pow) scale with exponent 2.

 <a name="chord" href="#chord">#</a> d3.svg.<b>chord</b>()